ananevans/ananevans.github.io/src/content/main.md

   <a href="#misc">Personal</a>
 </div>

-I am currently an Algebra teacher at [Peabody School](https://peabodyschool.org/) in Charlottesville.
-I greatly enjoy running the Peabody Math Club and coaching Peabody's AMC8 and MathCounts teams.
+I teach Algebra at [Peabody School](https://peabodyschool.org/) in Charlottesville and greatly enjoy running the Peabody Math Club and coaching Peabody's AMC8 and MathCounts teams.

-On weekends run my education business, [Blue Ridge Boost](https://blueridgeboost.com/).
+On weekends, I run my education business, [Blue Ridge Boost](https://blueridgeboost.com/).
 We offer coding classes and math tutoring to K-12 students.

 # <a name="teaching"></a>Teaching